-Starting a postpartum exercise routine can be very beneficial in helping you recover after childbirth.
+Starting a postpartum exercise routine can be extremely beneficial in helping your body recover after childbirth.
 In addition to addressing the strength and stability changes that occurred during pregnancy, exercise can also help decrease pain, improve energy levels and aid in the prevention of postpartum depression.

 If you’re ready to build back up to a strong, stable body, here are answers to a few basic questions you may have prior to getting started.

 How does my body change after childbirth?

 Though you may be eager to get started with an exercise program, it’s important to first understand how your body may have changed over the last year.

 The following is a list of typical body changes that are common to experience after childbirth: